 An "environmental aspect" is any element of an organization's activities, products, and services that can interact with the environment.
 As required by the ISO 14001 Standard, BNL evaluates its operations, identifies the aspects that can impact the environment, and determines which of those impacts are significant.
 The Laboratory's criteria for significance are based on actual and perceived impacts of its operations and on regulatory requirements.
 BNL utilizes several processes to identify and review environmental aspects.
 Key among these is the Process Assessment Procedure.
-This is an evaluation that is documented on a Process Assessment Form. which consists of a written process description, a detailed process flow diagram, a regulatory determination of all process inputs and outputs, identification of pollution prevention opportunities, and identification of any assessment, prevention, and control measures that should be considered.
+This is an evaluation that is documented on a Process Assessment Form, which consists of a written process description, a detailed process flow diagram, a regulatory determination of all process inputs and outputs, identification of pollution prevention opportunities, and identification of any assessment, prevention, and control measures that should be considered.
 Environmental professionals work closely with Laboratory personnel to ensure that environmental requirements are integrated into each process.
 Aspects and impacts are evaluated annually to ensure that they continue to reflect stakeholder concerns and changes in regulatory requirements.
-BNL's list of aspects and significance criteria remained unchanged in 2006.